digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # Announcements

-* Syllabus update: Week 2's activity has been changed from Format Encounters RPG to Breaking BagIt.
+* **Syllabus update:** Week 2's activity has been changed from Format Encounters RPG to Breaking BagIt.

 ---

 # Lightning Talks: Data Object

-Each student spends ~2 minutes talking about their data object in <a href="https://airtable.com/appX8QYrNyTDJDGmg/shrcCl043DAEFMjQe/tblFNKDulPFQ629VV" target="_blank">Data Object Gallery</a>.
+Spend ~2 minutes talking your your data object (<a href="https://airtable.com/appX8QYrNyTDJDGmg/shrcCl043DAEFMjQe/tblFNKDulPFQ629VV" target="_blank">Data Object Gallery</a>)

-In 40 years, do you think this object will still be more or less accessible and understandable in the same way it is today or when it was originally created and used?
-Why or why not?
+_In 40 years, do you think this object will still be more or less accessible and understandable in the same way it is today or when it was originally created and used?
+Why or why not?_

-What additional context or resources (e.g., documentation, software, emulators) would a future archivist, scholar, or casual user, need or require to make sense of your data object?
+_What additional context or resources (e.g., documentation, software, emulators) would a future archivist, scholar, or casual user, need or require to make sense of your data object?_

 ---